How and why EasyOS is different

 Very few desktop PCs are sold these days, it is mostly

-laptops, and most of those do not have optical drives.
-Easy
+laptops, and none of those have optical drives.
+Easy is

 Flash-stick of 4GB or greater (and will auto-grow to fill